PGMacDesign/turbolinks-android/README.md

 In more complex apps, you'll most likely want to do some routing logic here.
 Should you open another WebView Activity?
 Should you open a native Activity in certain cases?
 This is the place to do that logic.

+#### visitCompletedByWebview

+This callback is used when the url loaded does not support Turbolinks and loads it instead using the webview component.

+This method passes back a String that can be used to maintain the current page URL as attempting to get the webview using TurbolinksSession will throw a wrong thread exception.

 #### onPageFinished

 This is a callback that's executed at the end of the standard [WebViewClient's onPageFinished](http://developer.android.com/reference/android/webkit/WebViewClient.html#onPageFinished(android.webkit.WebView,%20java.lang.String)) method.